VladisCrafter/Create-IDLX/README.md

 - [Devin's Badges](https://intergrav.github.io/devins-badges-docs/) for most badges used in this README;
 - [@flikrheist](https://github.com/flikrheist) for the [NeoForge badge](https://github.com/intergrav/devins-badges/pull/92) specifically;
 - [FOR THE BADGE](https://forthebadge.com) for the "Available For: 1.21.1" and "License: MIT" badges.

----
-### The README is not final and will likely get updated not once prior to the add-on's public release.